aschuman0/juleenj_hugo/content/page/about.md

 ## Bio

 Juleen Eun Sun Johnson is an interdisciplinary BIPOC writer and artist.
 Johnson was born in Seoul, South Korea.
-She was adopted at three and taken to Valdez, Alaska at the age of three.
-Johnson earned an MFA in Visual Studies from PNCA and an MFA in Creative Writing from University of Massachusetts, Amherst.
+She was adopted at three and taken to Valdez, Alaska.
+Johnson earned an MFA in Visual Studies from PNCA and an MFA in Creative Writing from University of Massachusetts Amherst.
 She is a MacDowell Colony Fellow and the recipient of the Isabella Gardner Fellowship.
-Johnson is also a recipient of the Cannon Beach Art Association Grant for art and writing.
+Johnson is also a 2023 recipient of the Cannon Beach Art Association Grant for art and writing.

 Johnson’s work has been published in: The Rio Grande Review, Whiskey Island Magazine, The Dunes Review, Poetry Northwest and other journals and anthologies.
 Her poem won the Zone 3 Press Prize for Poetry.
 Johnson’s poems have been nominated for the Best of Net.
 She is the founder and editor of Trestle Ties: A Landscape of Emergence.

+Her debut chapbook, “Topography of Materials” was published by Bottlecap Press in 2023.

-She lives on the South side of Astoria, OR with her husband Aaron and two cats (Tobias and Bruce).
+Johnson lives in Astoria, OR with her husband Aaron and two cats (Tobias and Bruce).

 ## Resumé